• About

 West, who by then was a mother of two young children, moved out of her home and lived with her mother for a time.
 She had received word from law enforcement that Muller’s abandoned car had been found off of Interstate 40, between Warsaw and Rose Hill.

-After a month of staying at her mother’s home, West decided to go back home with her the children.
+After a month staying at her mother’s home, West decided to go back home with her the children.
 Friends and family members kept watch.
 “I couldn’t live like that anymore, always afraid,” says West.

-Three days after returning home, a month and a half after the murder West was notified that Muller was dead, his body found hanging in a Miami hotel room.
+Three days after returning home, a month and a half after the murder, West was notified that Muller was dead, his body found hanging in a Miami hotel room.
 His remains were identified using information—a panther tattoo and other distinguishing marks—provided by West.

 Transformation